eccentricdevotion/TARDIS/invisibility.md

 ![Invisiblity preset](images/docs/invisible_preset.jpg)

 If `circuits.damage` is set to true in the TARDIS config, then the Invisibilty circuit is damaged with each use.
-**Warning:** Clicking the Invisibilty button in the Chameleon presets GUI will damage the circuit, whether you use invisibility or not!
+**Warning:** Clicking the Invisibility button in the Chameleon presets GUI will damage the circuit, whether you use invisibility or not!

 ### Recipe